Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Experiments

 \subsection{Dataset and Evaluation Protocol}

 \textbf{Datasets.} Our proposed method is evaluated on two public visible-infrared datasets, namely SYSU-MM01 \cite{SYSU-MM01} and RegDB \cite{RegDB}.
 SYSU-MM01 comprises 395 identities, with 22258 visible and 11909 infrared images captured by indoor and outdoor cameras.
+The dataset is divided into the training set (296 IDs), the validation set (99 IDs), and the test set (96 IDs).
 RegDB is a smaller dataset obtained from a pair of aligned visible and infrared cameras \cite{RegDB}.
 It contains 412 identities, where each identity has 10 visible images and 10 infrared images.

 \textbf{Evaluation Metrics.} All experiments follow the common evaluation protocols used for VI-ReID \cite{agw, DDAG, CA}.
 The evaluation metrics include Cumulative Matching Characteristic (CMC), Mean Average Precision (mAP), and Mean Inverse Negative Penalty (mINP \cite{agw}).
-For the SYSU-MM01 dataset, we evaluate the proposed method under two search modes: the All-search mode and the Indoor-search mode.
+For the SYSU-MM01 dataset, following \cite{MPANet, cm-SSFT, AlignGAN}, we evaluate the proposed method under two search modes: the All-search mode and the Indoor-search mode.
+In All-search mode, the gallery set contains all visible images from both indoor and outdoor cameras, while in indoor-search mode, the gallery set only contains images from indoor cameras.
+Additionally, we conduct experiments under both single-shot and multi-shot settings.
+We repeat the evaluation 10 times with the random split of the query set and the gallery set and report the average performance.
 As for the RegDB dataset, we evaluate our method on two testing modes: Visible-to-Infrared and Infrared-to-Visible.
+The dataset is randomly split into training (206 identities) and testing (206 identities) sets.
 We randomly selected 206 identities for training and the remaining 206 for testing.